john-cardiff/cyborg-cage/Evaluation/README.md

 3. steps: 100, adversary: SleepAgent, mean: 0.0, standard deviation 0.0

 ### evaluation.py on 1000 episodes, with random.seed(1) for reproducibility:

+The full output of the evaluation is in MainAgent_1000episodes.txt.

 *30 length episodes*
 1. steps: 30, adversary: B_lineAgent, mean: -8.989999999999995, standard deviation 5.08623335777762